 Ivanti Speakeasy powered by Wavelink is a communication system that facilitates real-time voice communication between a mobile device and its user.
 It is available to use with the Velocity Client v1.2.104 and newer versions on Android devices.

 Speakeasy provides the ability to translate data from session screens into spoken directions that the user is able to hear (text-to-speech).
 The user’s spoken response can then be transcribed and sent back to the host computer (speech-to-text).
 You can install both text-to-speech and speech-to-text, or just the component that fits your company’s needs.
 Speakeasy supports multiple languages.

 You must install the Speakeasy Tools for Velocity in the same location as the Velocity Console, and the Speakeasy for Velocity .apk on each device that will use Speakeasy features.
 Speakeasy is licensed separately from Velocity, but uses the same license distribution methods.

 2.Enable the voice engine.
-To use Speakeasy throughout a project, enable voice for the project from the host profile screen.
+To use Speakeasy during a session, enable voice for the host profile from the host profile screen.
 This option is on the Host Profile > Voice tab.

-6.Write voice scripts.
-Using Velocity APIs, write scripts that add voice support.
-For information about creating scripts for Velocity, see Using Scripts.
+6.Set up voice scripts.
+Add voice support using Velocity APIs and library scripts.
+For information about creating scripts for Velocity, see Using Advanced Configuration.

-7.Deploy to the client.
-Once all voice settings, scripts, and grammar files are defined and added to the project, deploy the host profile and add it to the Client.
-When the user taps the host profile, he is greeted with a pop-up message stating that Speakeasy is enabled.
-For information on deploying the project, see Distributing Settings to Devices.
+7.Deploy to the Client.
+Once all voice settings, scripts, and grammar files are defined and added to the project, deploy the host profile to the device.
+When the user taps the host profile, he is greeted with a message stating that Speakeasy is enabled.
+For information on deploying the project, see Deploying a project.